East Sea Campaign: Sand Cay

 The VPN, however, were deterred from attacking Namyit Island because they had lost the element of surprise, as well as the strong presence of several RVN frigates surrounding that island.
 So, instead of attacking Namyit, the VPN selected Sand Cay as their next target.
-On the night of April 24, under the observation of the Taiwanese military, VPN transport ships sailed in a single column passed the Taiwanese-occupied island of Itu Aba towards their next objective.
+On the night of 24 April, under the observation of the Taiwanese military, VPN transport ships sailed in a single column passed the Taiwanese-occupied island of Itu Aba towards their next objective.
 Again, following the same pattern of operation, the ships anchored near Sand Cay and prepared for their assault.
-At 1.30 am on April 25, 1975, three platoons from the 126th Battalion successfully landed on Sand Cay.
+At 1.30 am on 25 April, three platoons from the 126th Battalion successfully landed on Sand Cay.
 One hour later, they opened their attack and the ARVN were easily defeated, suffering 2 deaths and 23 captured.

 The loss of Southwest Cay and Sand Cay, in combination with the defeats suffered by the ARVN on the mainland, placed the RVN in a complex and difficult position.
-As a result, at 8.45 pm on April 26, 1975, RVN ships in the Spratly Island area were ordered to evacuate the ARVN 371st Local Battalion and withdraw from Namyit and Sin Cowe.
+As a result, at 8.45 pm on 26 April, RVN ships in the Spratly Island area were ordered to evacuate the ARVN 371st Local Battalion and withdraw from Namyit and Sin Cowe.
 While the RVN were preparing to withdraw from Spratly Island, VPN reconnaissance units sent reports back to Hanoi, informing the naval command of RVN ships leaving their positions in Namyit and Sin Cowe.
 Upon hearing the news of the South Vietnamese withdrawal, the VPN command ordered the 126th Battalion to capture the remaining islands.
-On April 27 and 28, the PAVN 126th Battalion marched onto Namyit and Sin Cowe without opposition.
-On April 29, 1975, the VPN had successfully completed their mission in capturing all of the islands of the Spratly group that had been held by South Vietnam.
+On 27 and 28 April, the PAVN 126th Battalion marched onto Namyit and Sin Cowe without opposition.
+On 29 April, the VPN had successfully completed their mission in capturing all of the islands of the Spratly group that had been held by South Vietnam.